5 Symptoms of Psoriasis

 Learning how to properly care for your skin is the first step to improved skin health.
 If you notice something is not right with your skin, it is important to seek out medical treatment.
 Our integrative practitioners provide a holistic approach to treatment skin problems.

 We help identify the root cause of your skin issue.
-Is it an autoimmune disorder, a digestive disorder, a hormonal imbalance, a nutritional deficiency, or a food allergy or sensitivity?
+Is it an autoimmune disorder, a digestive disorder, a hormonal imbalance, a nutritional deficiency, or a food sensitivity?
 Once we have some insight on the root cause of your skin disorder, it will help in transforming your skin.
 Let’s look at the top six ways you can transform your skin.

 When you have a hormonal disorder, it can manifest in your skin.
 For example-